Quick canned tuna pasta | with light canned tuna

 • Rinse and drain the olives.

-You can add them whole, halved, or sliced according to taste.
+You can add them whole, halved or sliced according to your taste.

 drizzle with lemon juice;

-Wash and dry the basil leaves, patting them gently with kitchen paper.
+Wash and dry the basil leaves by gently patting them with kitchen paper.

-Grind some more pepper, add the basil leaves.
+Grind a little more pepper, add the basil leaves.

 Your quick canned tuna pasta is ready.